 Reviewers must be chosen who are qualified to judge the quality of the candidate’s work because of their own knowledge of the field.
 These letters are to be “independent” in the sense that they will be from individuals who have had at most limited professional or personal relationships with the candidate and who have been chosen by the department chair/head (or chair of the promotion and tenure committee, or dean, as appropriate) for their ability to provide an objective assessment.

 As such, external reviewers should not include dissertation advisors, current or former collaborators, former colleagues, personal friends, or others who have any special relationship to the candidate.
 In cases where the extreme prominence of a candidate makes independent letters impracticable, special care should be taken to solicit letters from exceptionally prominent reviewers.

-Personal circumstances may prevent a faculty member in a tenure-leading position (Specific Term appointment) from performing at the level that is necessary to attain the stature expected of University of Nebraska-Lincoln faculty for tenure within the time frame of the probationary period.
-Learn more about the details and procedures for extensions in tenure.
+Personal circumstances may prevent a faculty member in a tenure-leading position from performing at the level that is necessary to reach the high expectations of tenure within the timeframe of the probationary period.
+In such cases, an extension in the tenure clock may be appropriate.

 Occasionally a faculty member might, for various reasons, request a change in tenure home.
 This memo describes the process, which begins with the Request to Change Tenure Home Department form.